TheArturthur/CoppermindScraper/Cosmere/Desolation.md

 |**World**|[[Roshar\|Roshar]]|
 |**Universe**|[[Cosmere\|Cosmere]]|

-> [!info] This page or section needs to be updated with new information for *[[Rhythm of War\|Rhythm of War]]*!Be aware that in its current state, it may not include all additional content yet.
+> [!info] This page or section needs to be updated with new information for *[[Rhythm of War\|Rhythm of War]]* and *[[Wind and Truth\|Wind and Truth]]*!Be aware that in its current state, it may not include all additional content yet.

 >“*They were destruction made manifest, Brightlord.
 Each one was so profoundly devastating that humankind was left broken.
 Populations ruined, society crippled, scholars dead.
-Humankind was forced to spend generations rebuilding after each one.*”
+Humankind was forced to spend generations rebuilding after each one. *”
 \-Kalami describing a Desolation[1]